What’s driving the rise in insolvencies in 2022?

 Risk management actions:

 Businesses extending credit terms should have a documented process to identify, monitor, and manage their accounts receivable exposure.
-CRM can be as sophisticated as the business requires.
+CRM can be as sophisticated as

 Credit checks should be conducted on all new customers and at least annually for all existing customers.